Egyptology Master's Degree Programs

 What Master's Degree Programs Include Study of Egyptology?

 The most widely available degrees in Egyptology are at the doctoral level.
 However, you can prepare for doctoral study or follow your interest in Egyptology by earning a master's degree in numerous related fields.
-Many colleges and universities offer master's degrees in art history, archaeology, anthropology and Near Eastern history.
+Many colleges and universities offer master's degrees in art history, archaeology, and Near Eastern history.
 You can typically find programs such as these with a concentration in Egyptology or significant coursework devoted to the study of ancient Egypt.
 You may also find master's degree programs devoted entirely to Egyptology, though these are very rare.